Ayda Field

-Ayda Field (born Ayda Sabahat Evecan, May 17, 1979) is a Turkish-American actress.
-She is best known for being a regular panellist on British television show Loose Women, a judge on the British The X Factor, alongside her husband, singer Robbie Williams, and for her roles in Fresh Meat and Days of Our Lives.
+Ayda Field Williams (née Field; born May 17, 1979) is an American actress.
+She has appeared as a panellist on the British television chat show Loose Women, as well as being a judge on the British version of The X Factor, alongside her husband, singer Robbie Williams.
+Her acting roles include Fresh Meat and Days of Our Lives.

 Early life

-Field was born in Los Angeles, California, to a Turkish father Haldun Evecan, and an American mother, film producer Gwen Field.
-Her father is Muslim and her mother is Jewish.
+Field was born in Los Angeles, California, to a Turkish father, advertiser Haldun Evecan, and an American mother, film producer Gwen Field.
+Her father was a Turkish Muslim and her mother is Jewish.

 She attended Harvard-Westlake School, from which she graduated in 1997.